PagerDuty/full-service-ownership-docs/docs/next_steps.md

 Escalation policies allow you to mobilize the right people at the right time by connecting services to on-call schedules.
 A best practice with any escalation policy is to have a multi-tiered approach; at PagerDuty, we have three tiers of escalation policies for services.

 !!! tip
-    Individuals should never be assigned to an escalation policy; instead, a a schedule should be assigned.
+    Individuals should never be assigned to an escalation policy; instead, a schedule should be assigned.
 For example, if your CEO is the final escalation point, put the CEO on an on-call schedule titled “CEO On-Call” and have that schedule be the final escalation path.

-Once the escalation policies are created, then services should be attached to those policies.
+Once the escalation policies are created, services should be attached to those policies.
 A sample policy is below.

 Example escalation policy for an Application Team: